joebb97/dotfiles/README.md

 # Joey's Dotfiles Repo

+In the process of migrating from chezmoi to Ansible.

+-- old

 ## Disclaimer

 This repository hosts my dotfiles setup and hooks in tools I really like.
 It is only meant for my personal use for now and likely forever.